thomas-melville/myNotes/General/Career_Development/Java/java22.md

 ## JEP 457 Class-file API

 A standard API for parsing, generating and transforming Java class files.
+Java ecosystem has numerous libraries for this, however the class format is eolving every 6 months.
+So the frameworks must evolve also, at the risk of not supporting the latest language evolution.

+The JDK itself uses ASM to implement some of its tools.

+The Class file API provides an API with the JDK for parsing, generating and transforming class files.

 ## ListFormat

+New formatter, format a list of strings regarding a locale based on Unicode standard

 ## Features coming out of preview

+Foreign Function & Memory API, for interacting with native code.

+Unnamed Variables & Patterns - allows you to use _ as a unnamed pattern or variable.

 ## Features that remain in preview

+Vector API
+Scoped Values
+Structured Concurrency
+Implicitly declared Classes and Instance Main methods String Templates